Basics of Debian Packages

 dpkg -b /path/to/the/ProgramName-Version

-Bonus: Doing all the previous steps, and filling the control file can become annoying and time consuming.
-That's why I created build-deb, it allows to easily create and customize packages without doing any effort.
+Bonus: Doing all the previous steps and filling the control file can become annoying and time-consuming.
+That's why I created build-deb it allows easily creating and customizing packages without doing any effort.

 Info